Information for Builders

 Can I use a brush-applied or sprayed preservative instead of pressure treated wood?

 A brush on or spray on preservative is just a surface treatment.
 When wood is put into service it is immediately exposed to the rigors of water, decay fungi colonization, termites and UV and visible violet light degradation.
 The wood will at first check (cracks along the grain) at a microscopic level, and later into increasingly wider checks.
 Although the first openings are microscopic they are more than adequate to allow these wood destroying fungi past the paint on surface protection to the unprotected wood just below the surface where once established will ultimately make the wood unfit for the purpose it was installed.
 If such a “surface” treatment existed it would be marketed as well as acknowledged by the Forest Products Laboratory or AWPA.
-On pressure treated wood penetrate below the surface for more thorough protection of the wood.
+Only pressure treated wood penetrates below the surface for more thorough protection of the wood.

 Is "mold resistant" treated wood the same as pressure treated wood?

 Mold resistant wood is specifically designed to do what it says…resist mold growth.
 It is not a replacement for pressure treated wood.
 Mold, although unsightly and a potential source of airborne toxins is not in itself a very great threat to wood structure and the soundness of wood members.
 Mold resistant wood should not be used outdoors or in areas expected to be in contact with soil or masonry such as sill plate.
 Pressure treated wood has various “Use Categories” that can be viewed in other parts of this website that identify the proper use of matching an application with the right level of preservative protection.